A look at Western Digital Corporation's (WDC) recent performance gives investors their first glimpse of hope.

 Sponsored

-During the last 5-year period, the sales growth of Technology Sector giant was 5.40%.
-Company’s average yearly earnings per share was noted 416.70% at the time writing.
+Technology Sector giant saw their annual sales surged by 5.40% over the last five years.
+The company achieved an average annual earnings per share of 416.70%.
 With a float of $312.56 million, this company’s outstanding shares have now reached $313.00 million.

 Western Digital Corporation (WDC) Insider Activity

-A key investor’s attitude towards the stock of the Computer Hardware industry is another important factor to consider.
+Observing investor behavior towards Computer Hardware industry stocks is more important than anything else.
 The insider ownership of Western Digital Corporation is 0.30%, while institutional ownership is 83.10%.
 The most recent insider transaction that took place on May 04, was worth 300,888.
 In this transaction SVP & Princ.
 Acctg Officer of this company sold 4,776 shares at a rate of $63.00, taking the stock ownership to the 26,719 shares.
 Before that another transaction happened on Feb 15, when Company’s President, Tech & Strategy sold 11,380 for $53.37, making the entire transaction worth $607,385.
 This insider now owns 254,507 shares in total.

 Western Digital Corporation (WDC) Earnings and Forecasts

-If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $1.57 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $1.44) by $0.13.
+As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported $1.57 earnings per share (EPS) for the period topping the consensus outlook (set at $1.44) by $0.13.
 This company achieved a net margin of +4.85 while generating a return on equity of 8.10.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 2.21 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 416.70% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 22.80% during the next five years compared to 21.60% growth over the previous five years of trading.